cvee/cvee.github.com/source/_posts/2011-11-14-configuring-node-and-npm-on-ubuntu.markdown

     sudo su - node
     ssh-keygen -b 4096 -t rsa

-For security, the 'node' user account is created with password logins disabled.
-In order to login via SSH as 'node', create or edit the file /home/node/.ssh/authorized_keys then copy in your public key.
-Save /home/node/.ssh/authorized_keys and assign it the correct access permissions.
+For security, the user account is created with password logins disabled.
+In order to login via SSH, create or edit the file ~/.ssh/authorized_keys, copy in your public key, save ~/.ssh/authorized_keys and assign correct access permissions.

-    chmod 600 /home/node/.ssh/authorized_keys
+    chmod 600 ~/.ssh/authorized_keys

 ## Installation Script